BinaryMercenary/elfOs/README.md

 The code shared in this repo is ready for your wifi setup, and will display it's IP on boot.
 Record the IP and access with a browser.

 You can then put up quirky messages to get your younger kids their elf magic.
-Inspired by mithril and that knotts berry farm jail bird.
+Inspired by mithril and that Knott's Berry farm jail bird.

 ![elf at work](/art/elfPadOnTheJob.JPG)